ddi-developers/nectar-publisher/README.md

 Document your tabular datasets and create codebooks and machine actionable metadata using DDI.

+> [!NOTE]
+> Nectar Publisher is under early development and might not work correctly

 ## Run the application

 * On GitHub pages: https://ddi-developers.github.io/nectar-publisher
-* Localy by download and extracting [this zip-file](https://github.com/borsna/nectar-publisher/archive/refs/heads/main.zip) (no internet connection required after download)
+* Localy by download and extracting [this zip-file](https://github.com/ddi-developers/nectar-publisher/archive/refs/heads/main.zip) (works offline when downloaded)

 ## Implementation and status for `Nectar Publisher 1.0`